 The right credit card can save you money in a number of ways.
-If you’re paying interest on existing card debt, for example, shifting it to a 0% balance transfer card could mean avoiding interest for up to three years or more.
+If you’re paying interest on an existing card balance, for example, shifting it to a 0% balance transfer card could mean avoiding interest for up to two years or more.

-Bear in mind you’ll usually have to pay a fee to transfer your balance and you’ll need to clear your debt before the 0% window ends to avoid being hit by interest.
+Bear in mind you’ll usually have to pay a fee to transfer your balance and you’ll need to clear the amount you owe before the 0% window ends to avoid paying interest.

 Also be aware the very best deals are reserved for those with a good credit score.
-Our Smart Search tool will show you the cards you’re most likely to be accepted for without harming your credit score.
+Our Eligibility Checker tool will show you the cards you’re most likely to be accepted for without harming your credit score.